conan-io/docs/tutorial/conan_repositories/setting_up_conan_remotes/artifactory/artifactory_ce_cpp.rst

 Running from a Docker image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of Artifactory 7.77, it is mandatory to use an additional SQL database such as PostgreSQL, or configure the ``allowNonPostgresql: true`` flag in the ``system.yaml`` file if you wish to use Derby or another database.
+As of Artifactory 7.77,  it is a requirement to point Artifactory to a running instance of a SQL server such as PostgreSQL, or configure the ``allowNonPostgresql: true`` flag in the ``system.yaml`` file if you wish to use Derby or another database.
 You can pass that information via environment variables directly in the command line: